 Annual Review

 An annual review is a requirement for all graduate students.
 These instructions apply to post-candidacy students.
 The only exception for not completing an annual review will be if you have filed your “Application to Graduate” form on gradforms.osu.edu to finish in the current term.
-If you do not graduate in Spring 2025 term, you WILL then need to complete your Annual Review before the end of the semester.
-Reviews for 2024-25-24 academic year are mandatory for all students and will mostly likely be due around the end of spring semester but due for 2025 date is yet to be determined.
+If you do not graduate in Spring __ term, you WILL then need to complete your Annual Review before the end of the spring semester.
+Reviews for the academic year are mandatory for all post-candidacy students and be due around the end of spring semester.
+Please be sure to communicate with your advisor sooner rather than later, to start collecting your documents and completing the review process.

 Download and complete the Physics Graduate Studies Annual Review form found on the Carmen course “Physics Annual Review for Post Candidacy.”
 Next, please schedule a meeting with your advisor and all of your advising committee members.
 Please contact your committee by (date TBD) to set up your meeting between (dates TBD) These meetings typically should run about 15 minutes for students in their 3rd and 4th years and 30 to 45 minutes for students in their 5th and 6th years.
 Please note that most faculty will likely have these annual review meetings scheduled back-to-back in some cases and therefore if additional time is needed then a follow up meeting may need to be scheduled for later.